Find Affordable College Courses

 $17,634 Average Tuition & Fees

-University of Illinois at Urbana-Champaign landed the #7 spot in the 2023 rankings for the best value music programs.
-Located in the small city of Champaign, UIUC is a public school with a very large student population.
+With a ranking of #7, University of Illinois at Urbana-Champaign did quite well on this year’s best value schools for music students.
+Located in the city of Champaign, UIUC is a public school with a fairly large student population.

 Read More…